-ID # Date Requester Questions/Comments Response Responder Date Responded Response Status 8.46 5/26/2020 Sean Wirth River Road to the west to avoid the construction and use of such damaging new haul roads in the refuge.
+ID # Date Requester Questions/Comments Response Responder Date Responded Response Status 8.46 5/26/2020 Sean Wirth the road bisects.
+Sandhill Cranes use that area extensively in the fall and winter months.
+The hauling should be done on the River Road to the west to avoid the construction and use of such damaging new haul roads in the refuge.
 The intakes, which are drivers for the haul roads, but also have hugely damaging effects on the Refuge, should be moved to an area The proposed haul road would be located along the western toe of the abandoned railroad embankment so that vehicles can enter and leave the intake sites from the east side of the construction sites.
 It should be recognized that the intake construction sites extend towards the western toe of the abandoned railroad embankment.
 We currently do not want to access the intake sites from the west near the river side to try to stay out of the community of Hood, and to avoid using State Route 160 which may not be suitable for large volumes of truck traffic.
 The haul roads would also be sited west of the toe of the abandoned railroad embankment in order to be outside of the Stone Lakes National Wildlife Refuge to take advantage of the embankment and tree barrier to serve as a buffer from the wildlife refuge on the east.
-Phil Ryan 6/24/2020 Responded 8.47 5/26/2020 Sean Wirth Road for major construction vehicles that would access Intakes 2 and 3.
-Phil Ryan 6/24/2020 Responded
+Phil Ryan 6/24/2020 Responded 8.47 5/26/2020 Sean Wirth Phil Ryan 6/24/2020 Responded